Updated: September 2, 2022.

 - the caching behavior of the hardware, client, and server software.

-While HTTPS is slower as compared to HTTP, much work has been done to improve HTTPS speed in Chrome browser to secure data transfer.
+While HTTPS is slower as compared to HTTP, much work has been done to improve HTTPS speed in the Chrome browser to secure data transfer.

 ⚡ Check my Core Web Vitals audit to learn how to optimize for Core Web Vitals to make your site faster and more efficient.